zscaler/terraform-provider-zia/docs/resources/zia_url_categories.md

 * `custom_urls_count` - (Optional) The number of custom URLs associated to the URL category.
 * `db_categorized_urls` - (Optional) URLs added to a custom URL category are also retained under the original parent URL category (i.e., the predefined category the URL previously belonged to).
 * `ip_ranges` - (Optional) Custom IP address ranges associated to a URL category.
 Up to 2000 custom IP address ranges and retaining parent custom IP address ranges can be added, per organization, across all categories.
+⚠️ **NOTE :**: This field is available only if the option to configure custom IP ranges is enabled for your organization.
+To enable this option, contact Zscaler Support.

 * `ip_ranges_retaining_parent_category` - (Optional) The retaining parent custom IP address ranges associated to a URL category.
 Up to 2000 custom IP ranges and retaining parent custom IP address ranges can be added, per organization, across all categories.
 * `ip_ranges_retaining_parent_category_count` - (Optional) The number of custom IP address ranges associated to the URL category, that also need to be retained under the original parent category.
 * `custom_ip_ranges_count` - (Optional) The number of custom IP address ranges associated to the URL category.